getsentry/sentry-docs/README.md

 ## Getting started

-You will need [Volta][volta] installed.
+You will need [Volta][volta] and [pre-commit][pre-commit] installed.
 If you don't have opinions about the process, this will get you going:

 ```bash
 # Install Homebrew and everything mentioned above